top of page

 It is the power of symbols that heals the oppositions of ego consciousness.
 Words articulate reality into fixed entities but symbols are open-ended.
 Symbolic language does not primarily differentiate; rather, it fuses things into one another.
 For example, a flower in a poem opens itself up to diverse possibilities.
 As the conscious mind explores the symbol, it is led to ideas that lie beyond the grasp of reason.
 And in, for example, the spiritual practice of Ignatian imaginative prayer or in praying with art we have a tremendous resource of using imaginative symbolism for healing and growth.

 Jung, writing in the 1950's, could see that people in the West were increasingly living without a symbolic life.
 He wrote, 'Only the symbolic life can express the need of the soul - the daily need of the soul.
-And because people have no such thing, they can never step out of this awful, grinding, banal life in which they are 'nothing but' '.
+And because people have no such thing, they can never step out of this awful, grinding, banal life in which they are 'nothing but'.
 When it was feasible, Jung would refer clients back to the religion of their up-bringing to help them deal with their problems.
 He understood the malaise in the soul of modern life, and that the great religious systems have historically provided the images and community to support symbolic sensitivity.
 Sadly, however, in current times in the West, embedded in rationalism and secularisation, we seem too often to have lost this resource in our religious communities.

 Subscribe for Occasional Newsletter